wenjie2wang/touchpy/README.md

   module is needed.

-- The input data has to be a comma-separated values (CSV) file, which contains header or column names for ICD-9 or ICD-10 codes, and diagnosis-related group (DRG) codes, etc. in the first row.
+- The input data has to be a comma-separated values (CSV) file, which contains headers or column names for ICD-9 or ICD-10 diagnostic codes, and diagnosis-related group (DRG) codes, etc. in the first row.

-- There has to be at least one column of ICD-10 codes and the column names of ICD-9 or ICD-10 codes have to start with `DX` or `dx` (not case-sensitive).
+- There has to be at least one column of diagnostic codes and the column names of diagnostic codes have to start with `DX` or `dx` (not case-sensitive).
 In addition, the principal diagnosis (usually `DX1`) must be given before secondary diagnoses.